Skip to content

 View Full Details →

 Rotate through tables featuring farmers and industry experts to workshop solutions to challenges, ask questions and engage in conversation about topics including manure composting, innovative seeding equipment, and the economics of soil health practices.
-You have the option to attend two roundtables.
+You have the option to attend three roundtables.

 Snacks and beer provided.